Saving Your Life After Loving A Borderline

 and drudge up excruciating feelings of inadequacy and shame, which

-are almost impossible to tolerate!
-Punishment of the Self (compulsive,
+are almost impossible to endure!
+Punishment of the Self, in the

-addictive reflexes or destructive acting-out behavior) usually accompanies
+form of compulsive, addictive reflexes or destructive acting-out

 that therapeutic professionals are immune to Borderlines?
 Think

-all feeling like we need a shower to wash off the toxic sludge
+us all feeling like we need a shower afterwards to wash off the

 issues may have kept you in this game far longer than you should've

 stayed, but skirmishes with the Borderline are always